The Big Event! Offers on Paint, Flooring, Doors & more

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-6.jpg

-Next, disconnect the overflow pipe from the side of the strainer.
+Next, disconnect the overflow pipe from the side of the trap.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-7.jpg

-Remove the lower half of the strainer by unscrewing the screw that holds the top of the drain to the strainer.
+Remove the lower half of the sink waste by unscrewing the screws that holds the top of the drain to the strainer.
 It’s best to reach underneath and hold the bottom of the strainer still whilst you do this.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-8.jpg

-Now remove the lower half of the strainer unit.
+Now remove the lower half of the waste unit.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-9.jpg

-Then, lift the top of the strainer unit out from above.
+Then, lift the top of the waste unit out from above.

 2018-Wickes-How-To-Fix-A-Leaking-Sink-Step-10.jpg